spinspire/training-content/content/conditionals-and-loops.md

   }
   ```
 - Do While loop
-  - Similar to the while loop, but differs in that it executes the code at least once before it checks the condition to determine whether or not to iterate.
+  - Similar to a while loop, but differs in that it executes the code at least once before it checks the condition to determine whether or not to iterate.
   ```javascript
   let x = 10;